 For example, let’s say you are working overtime to finish a project deadline for your boss.
 Due to the constant time, energy, and brain activity involved, this work is bound to have an effect on other aspects of your life, such as your sleep habits, healthy meal choices, exercise, keeping up with your social life, making time for family, the list goes on and on.
 The point is, developing mental fatigue from prolonged periods of work and stress can impact the rest of our lives, in an unhealthy way, both physically and mentally.

 Symptoms of Mental Fatigue

 Sometimes mental fatigue can cause insomnia.
-Insomnia is characterized by the issues revolving around sleep, most commonly, the inability to sleep.
-You may find yourself having problems with sleep if you are anxious or in a constant state of feeling concerned about issues going in in your life, whether work or family related.
+Insomnia is characterized by issues revolving around sleep, most commonly, the inability to sleep.
+You may find yourself having problems with sleep if you are anxious or in a constant state of feeling concerned about issues going on in your life, whether work or family-related.
 A lack of sleep develops into daytime drowsiness which then results in poor decision making, poor eating and exercise habits, and the inability to perform on a daily basis.

-As noted above, the daytime drowsiness and nighttime sleeplessness impacts elements of our day.
-The inability to retain and store information in our brain, is a sign that mental fatigue could be affecting your memory.
-Our memories, whether short-term or long-term memories, are saved in our memory bank when we are rested and feeling sharp.
+As noted above, daytime drowsiness and nighttime sleeplessness impact elements of our day.
+The inability to retain and store information in our brain is a sign that mental fatigue could be affecting your memory.
+Our memories, whether short-term or long-term memories are saved in our memory bank when we are rested and feeling sharp.
 This becomes a problem when we are suffering from mental fatigue

 Our emotions are sacred to us.
 They are an important part of who we are and how we present ourselves.
 When we are under mental stress and exhaustion, our ability to process our emotions and how we react to specific situations may be altered.
 You may find that you are more irritable, angry, or depressed than before you were overwhelmed by mental fatigue.